LucasIsasmendi/portfolio/languages/english/books/aep/ch7.md

 Smooth and connected.
 Some languages are angular, but English is not.
 Think instead of softness.
 The voice is always moving up or down, never flat.

+- `*` are part of the Word of the Week series.
+This means there is a video that goes over, in depth

 ### Three-Syllable Words
 Let’s start with three-syllable words.
 As you already know, multi-syllable words in English can only have one syllable that has primary stress.
 That means we have three options for stress: DA-da-da, da-DA-da, da-da-DA.